-If you love admiring paintings and sculptures by renowned artists like Henri Matisse and Diego Rivera, you're in luck because San Francisco's newly remodeled Museum of Modern Art now has 10 floors and over 30,000 pieces for you to enjoy.
-Some of the ongoing exhibits include "Approaching American Abstraction" and "Pop, Minimal, and Figurative Art."
+If you love admiring paintings and sculptures by renowned artists like Henri Matisse and Diego Rivera, you're in luck because San Francisco's Museum of Modern Art offers 10 floors and over 30,000 pieces for you to enjoy.

 Another must-do on your one day in San Francisco is to try the food the locals love.
 Thanks to the great ethnic diversity in this city, you'll find excellent options in every genre, including Chinese, French, Mediterranean, Mexican, Thai, and Italian, as well as good quality, fresh American cuisine.

-Choose from fancy, international, vegetarian, seafood, gourmet food trucks, and more.
+Choose from fancy, international, vegetarian, seafood, and gourmet food trucks.
 The guide below will give you the best recommendations depending on what you're in the mood for or what neighborhood you're in.

-Another fun way to spend one day in San Francisco is by cruising the bay and enjoying wonderful views of Alcatraz, the Golden Gate Bridge, and the SF skyline from the water.
-There are many tours offered every day, and you can choose by duration, price, and special features.
+Another fun way to spend one day in San Francisco is by cruising the bay and enjoying beautiful views of Alcatraz, the Golden Gate Bridge, and the SF skyline from the water.
+There are many tours offered daily, and you can choose by duration, price, and other special amenities.

-Some take you sailing, others offer brunch or a sunset toast, and yet others will take you under both SF bridges.
-Read about the different tour packages in the link below, and get ready to enjoy the nice sea breeze of SF's natural beauty!
+Some take you sailing, others offer brunch or a sunset toast, and others will take you under both SF bridges.
+Read about the different tour packages in the link below, and get ready to enjoy the lovely sea breeze of SF's natural beauty!

 If you only have one day in San Francisco and want to see all the top sights, taking a half-day city tour is a great way to pack it all in and still have time to explore a bit on your own.